The Voice Kids (French TV series)

 The Voice Kids is a French music talent show for aspiring singers aged 6 to 15, based on the concept of the show The Voice: la plus belle voix.
 The first broadcast took place on 23 August 2014 on TF1.
 Unlike the adult version, during seasons 1 to 4, there were only three coaches.
 From season 5 onward, a fourth coach was added, following the adaptation of the original Dutch version.

-So far there have been eight winners: Carla Georges, Jane Constance, Manuela Diaz, Angélina Nava, Emma Cerchi, Soan Arhimann, Rébecca Sayaque, and Raynaud Sadon.
+So far there have been eleven winners: Carla Georges, Jane Constance, Manuela Diaz, Angélina Nava, Emma Cerchi, Soan Arhimann, Rébecca Sayaque, Raynaud Sadon, Durel Loumouamou, Tim Houdaille, and Charlotte Deseigne.

+The original panel featured Jenifer, Louis Bertignac and Garou; the panel for the most recent eleventh season featured Patrick Fiori, Soprano, Matt Pokora and Santa.
+Other coaches that have appeared in previous seasons include Amel Bent, Kendji Girac, Julien Doré, Louane, Nolwenn Leroy, Slimane, Lara Fabian, and Claudio Capéo.